rafrasenberg/rafrasenberg/README.md

 ### About me

-Redeemed, husband, father, and versatile Software Engineer with 5+ years of industry experience.
+Redeemed, husband, father, and versatile Software Engineer with close to a decade of industry experience.

 I have a big passion for cloud, back-end, and anything DevOps related.
 Building infrastructure with IaC tools, CI/CD pipelines, Kubernetes and serverless, to name a few buzz words.
 Highly invested in the AWS ecosystem.
-Big fan of Terraform + Terragrunt.
+Big fan of Terraform.

 I focus on delivering high-quality (containerized) -and mostly serverless- software solutions, using clean code methods like TDD, in agile environments.